 We’re not interested in a rigid moral approach coupled with strict accountability.
 Instead, we see more value in a compassionate and curious exploration of our lives – how our our accumulated traumas intersect with the daily decisions we make.

-So, if you want to deepen your self-knowledge, practice deeper empathy and listening, develop greater self-compassion, and paradoxically find freedom from something unwanted, this is for you.
+So, if you want to deepen your self-awareness, practice empathy and listening, develop greater self-compassion, and find freedom from something unwanted, this could be for you.

 This invitation is not asking for commitment.
 Once we know who is interested, we will schedule a meeting so we can see whether this is something that fits.

 I grew up in a small religious community in MB.
 I was drawn into a dysfunctional relationship with sexuality in my teens.
 Over the years, I’ve come to view this PMO issue as more of a symptom that then underlying problem.
 When I’m living on purpose – with a fire in the belly – there’s less room for distraction.